alexzhangs/shadowsocks-manager/README.md

 * Serve as a nonprofit business model.
 * Have central user management for multi nodes.
-* Collect traffic statistics that can be viewed by account, node, and period.
+* Collect traffic statistic that can be viewed by account, node, and period.
 * Show the existence and accessibility of ports in the admin.
 * Handle the DNS records if using Name.com as nameserver.